davidmreed/ktema-org-zola/content/about/index.md

 I'm David Reed.
 I am a software engineer at Slack, where I work on developer productivity for the Quip and Canvas products.
 I was previously at Salesforce, where I helped build the [Cumulus Suite](https://cumulusci.readthedocs.io) toolchain.
 Opinions expressed on this site are my own.

-My passions include teaching and technical evangelism, open source, science fiction, classical languages, women's flat track roller derby, and gardening.
+My passions include teaching and technical evangelism, open source, science fiction, classical languages, and gardening.
 I like writing Python and Rust, and my technical interests are in platform engineering and automation.

+I officiate a lot of roller derby, where I am a WFTDA Certified Level 3 non-skating official.
+You can find my roller derby game history [here](/about/game-history).

 I'm not currently seeking new roles but you're always welcome to check out my [resume](/Resume-David-Reed.pdf).